philscanlon/Hackathon2016/docs/getting-started.md

 ### Method 2

+1. Once you login and go to EC2, Click the Add Instance button
-* The AMI we will use is soltr-7.2.1.616-vmr-cloud-enterprise - __ami-297dde4a__.
+2. The AMI we will use is soltr-7.2.1.616-vmr-cloud-enterprise.
 You can find this by going to MY AMI's and selecting : __Ownership__
             - [x] Shared with me.

 ### Configuration details